-- A. Failure to Notify IL-OSHA of Intent to Contest: If the employer fails to notify IL-OSHA of its intent to contest a citation or penalty within fifteen working days following the receipt of a citation, the citation and proposed penalties become final orders. - B. Notice Received after the Contest Period: In every case where IL-OSHA receives notice of an employer's intent to contest a citation and/or proposed assessment of penalty beyond the 15 working day period, the Division Manager shall inform employers in writing that IL-OSHA will not accept the untimely notice of contest, but that the employer may transmit the late filed notice of contest to the Chief ALJ.
-The letter from the Division Manager to the employer will also indicate the following: - Inspection number; - Citation number(s); - Corresponding proposed penalties; - Date on which IL-OSHA believes the employer received the notice of a violation (and proposed penalty, if applicable); - Date on which IL-OSHA received the employer's notice of contest, as well as any additional information the Division Manager believes to be pertinent.
+- A. Failure to Notify IL OSHA of Intent to Contest: If the employer fails to notify IL OSHA of its intent to contest a citation or penalty within fifteen working days following the receipt of a citation, the citation and proposed penalties become final orders. - B. Notice Received after the Contest Period: In every case where IL OSHA receives notice of an employer's intent to contest a citation and/or proposed assessment of penalty beyond the 15 working day period, the Division Chief shall inform employers in writing that IL OSHA will not accept the untimely notice of contest, but that the employer may transmit the late filed notice of contest to the Chief ALJ.
+The letter from the Division Chief to the employer will also indicate the following: - Inspection number; - Citation number(s); - Corresponding proposed penalties; - Date on which IL OSHA believes the employer received the notice of a violation (and proposed penalty, if applicable); - Date on which IL OSHA received the employer's notice of contest, as well as any additional information the Division Chief believes to be pertinent.

-NOTE: The postmarked envelope containing the late filed notice of contest date is to be retained.
+If there is a mailed copy of the Notice of Contest, the postmarked envelope containing the late filed notice of contest date is to be retained.
 A copy of the letter and envelope shall also be sent to the Legal Division and Chief ALJ.